chaudharirohit2810/Coview/README.md

 - Country wise stats
 - Covid 19 stats specific to India and statewise stats
 - News articles related to covid 19
-- ...and many more to come
+- ...and many more to come in near future